 Older vintages & small parcels of wine

-“It’s a small, concentrated restaurant where people come for an experience,” notes Kleeman of Story, which appointed him to revive the refined drinks offer.
+“It’s a small, concentrated restaurant where people come for an experience,” says head sommelier Jonathan Kleeman of Restaurant Story, which appointed him to revive the refined drinks offer.

-Candid head sommelier, Jonathan Kleeman was born in Leighton Buzzard, a Bedfordshire town, synonymous he notes, with trains.
+Candid head sommelier Kleeman was born in Leighton Buzzard, a Bedfordshire town, synonymous he notes, with trains.
 In 1963, the “Great Train Robbery” occurred south of the station; the area is also known for its three-mile-long miniature railway which has not experienced a hijack to date.

 Predominantly British in focus, dishes such as “Lamb Caesar” featuring lightly barbecued rack and sweetbreads with an anchovy-pepped sauce are realised by two of the restaurant’s four Toms: chef/patron Tom Sellers (formerly of Tom Aikens, Noma and Per Se) and head chef, Tom Philipps (The Ritz, Per Se, L’Enclume).
 A enthusiast of natural wines, Kleeman prefers to list “elegant, fresh and showy” renditions rather than the “funky” or “heavy”.
 “Austrian Grüner works really well here, as well as smaller vineyards in the New World, like lighter Australian Grenache.”